Read our guide to UK tax rates and thresholds for sole traders, limited companies, partners and partnerships, employers, and other businesses.

 The tax-free Personal Allowance reduces for higher earners.
 For every £2 that you earn above £100,000, your Personal Allowance reduces by £1.
 This means that if you earn £125,000 or more, your Personal Allowance is zero.

-What are income tax thresholds, rates, and bands?
+What are income tax thresholds, tax rates, and tax bands?

 £0 – £12,570